What is Goodwill?

 This screenshot is taken from CFI’s M&A Financial Modeling Course.

-Steps for calculating in an M&A model
+Steps for Calculating Goodwill in an M&A Model

 #1 Book Value of Assets